 Don’t let the word ‘acid’ scare you because boric acid suppositories are an effective method for treating vaginal yeast infections.
-Used for over a century, boric acid helps return vaginal acidity to normal levels and has beneficial antifungal and antimicrobial properties to help eliminate the infection.
+Used for over a century, boric acid helps return vaginal acidity to normal levels.
+They also have beneficial antifungal and antimicrobial properties to help eliminate an infection.

 Oral Antifungal Medication

 If you get the infection diagnosed by your doctor or gynecologist, they will mostly likely prescribe a one-dose medication like fluconazole (Diflucan).
-You usually only need to take the one pill to eliminate the infection, but your doctor might suggest using an antifungal vaginal cream alongside the medication depending on the severity.
+You usually only need to take the one pill to eliminate the infection.
+Your doctor might also suggest using an antifungal vaginal cream alongside the medication depending on the severity.

 Probiotics are live bacteria or microorganisms that help counteract the harmful bacteria throughout your body.
 Although research is still being conducted on whether or not probiotics are a suitable treatment for yeast infections on their own, this study conducted in 2015 found that using probiotics alongside traditional antifungal medication made the medication more effective and recurrence less likely.

 Not all probiotics are created equal.
 You want to look for high-quality suppositories or capsules containing a large quantity of Lactobacillus as this has proven to be the most effective against yeast so far.
 Additionally, look for low-sugar or no-sugar added options as the yeast can feed off of sugar.

 In some cases, especially during treatment for severe or recurring yeast infections, the doctor might prescribe medication to be used over a longer period of time.
 This could look like:

 - Up to 3 doses of fluconazole (Diflucan) taken once per day.

 - 14-day antifungal ointment, cream, or suppository.

 - Fluconazole taken once per week for 6 weeks.